kartoza/docker-postgis/README.md

 #### Sync changes from master to replicant

-You can use any postgres database tools to create new tables in master, by connecting using POSTGRES_USER and POSTGRES_PASS credentials using exposed port.
+You can use any postgres database tools to create new tables in master, by connecting using `POSTGRES_USER` and `POSTGRES_PASS` credentials using exposed port.
-In the sample, the master database was exposed on port 7777.
+In the streaming_replication example, the master database was exposed on port 7777.
 Or you can do it via command line, by entering the shell:

 ```shell
 make master-shell
 ```

-Then made any database changes using psql.
+Then make any database changes using psql.

 After that, you can see that the replicant follows the changes by inspecting the slave database.
 You can, again, use database management tools using connection